Learn about how, why, and where MSF teams respond to different diseases around the world, and the challenges we face in providing treatment.

 Snakebite is a hidden health crisis.
 Every year, an estimated 2.7 million people are bitten by venomous snakes, resulting in death for more than 100,000 people and life-long disfigurement and disability for 400,000 more.

 Surgery & trauma care

 Médecins Sans Frontières has been providing surgical care for people in precarious contexts for decades.

 Tuberculosis (TB) is one of the world’s biggest global health crises.
-Killing 1.7 million people in 2016, TB is the world’s deadliest infectious disease (WHO).
+Killing 1.5 million people in 2020, TB is the world’s second deadliest infectious disease after COVID-19 (WHO).